tapdata/tapdata-docs/docs/prerequisites/mongodb-below34.md

          * **Standard mode**: After selecting this mode, you need to fill in the database address, name, account number, password and other connection string parameters.
    * **Advanced Settings**
       * **Use TLS/SSL Connection**: Choose according to your business needs:
-        * **TLS/SSL Connection**: Atlas-View will connect to a separate server in the network that provides a [TLS/SSL channel](https://www.mongodb.com/docs/manual/core/security-transport-encryption/) to the database.
+        * **TLS/SSL Connection**: TapView will connect to a separate server in the network that provides a [TLS/SSL channel](https://www.mongodb.com/docs/manual/core/security-transport-encryption/) to the database.
 If your database is located in an inaccessible subnet, try this method and upload the client private key file, provide the private key password, and choose whether to validate the server certificate.
-        * **Direct Connection**: Atlas-View Cloud will connect directly to the database and you need to set up security rules to allow access.
+        * **Direct Connection**: TapView Cloud will connect directly to the database and you need to set up security rules to allow access.
       * **Number of Sampling Records for Loading Model**: Specifies the number of records to sample when loading the schema to ensure that the generated schema structure matches the source data.
 Default is **1000**.
       * **Fields Load Limit For Each Collection**: Limits the maximum number of fields loaded per collection to avoid slow schema generation due to excessive fields.
 Default is **1024**.
-      * **CDC Log Caching**: [Mining the source database's](../user-guide/advanced-settings/share-mining.md) incremental logs, this feature allows multiple tasks to share incremental logs from the source database, avoiding redundant reads and thus significantly reducing the load on the source database during incremental synchronization.
-Upon enabling this feature, an external storage should be selected to store the incremental log.
       * **Contain Table**: The default option is All, which includes all tables.
 Alternatively, you can select Custom and manually specify the desired tables by separating their names with commas (,).
       * **Exclude Tables**: Once the switch is enabled, you have the option to specify tables to be excluded.
 You can do this by listing the table names separated by commas (,) in case there are multiple tables to be excluded.
       * **Agent Settings**: Defaults to Platform automatic allocation, you can also manually specify an agent.
       * **Model Load Time**: If there are less than 10,000 models in the data source, their schema will be updated every hour.
 But if the number of models exceeds 10,000, the refresh will take place daily at the time you have specified.
-      * **Enable Heartbeat Table**: Atlas-View will create a _atlas_view_heartbeat_table heartbeat table in the source database and update it every 10 seconds (requires appropriate permissions) to monitor the health of the data source connection and tasks.
-The heartbeat task starts automatically after the data replication/development task starts, and you can view the [heartbeat task](../case-practices/best-practice/heart-beat-task.md) in the data source editing page.
+      * **Enable Heartbeat Table**: TapView will create a _atlas_view_heartbeat_table heartbeat table in the source database and update it every 10 seconds (requires appropriate permissions) to monitor the health of the data source connection and tasks.
+The heartbeat task starts automatically after the data replication/development task starts, and you can view the heartbeat task in the data source editing page.

 6. Click **Test**.
 Once it passes, click **Save**.